kaanaksit/odak/docs/course/computational_light.md

 ## Applications of Computational Light

-:octicons-info-16: Informative ·
+:octicons-info-24: Informative ·
-:octicons-beaker-24: Practical
+:octicons-eye-24: Media

 There are enormous amounts of applications of light.